View Online Edition

 Edited by Steven N. Handel, Ph.D., Professor and Director Center for Urban Restoration Ecology, Dept. of Ecology, Evolution, & Natural Resources, Rutgers, The State University of New Jersey

-Published four times per year
+Published: four per year

 "Ecological Restoration was instrumental in awakening restoration in North America, and prospers as an invaluable publication for those whose approach to restoring ecosystems includes ecology, culture and all that goes into making a project successful."—Eric Higgs, author of "Nature By Design"